adainstarks/PioneerVFD/README.md

 ## Notes

+- The Marketplace Install will ONLY fetch WEBM for the VFD if you have Wi-Fi!
+If you want to have animations without Wi-Fi: use the local installer on Github!
 - `Extensions/pioneerVFD.js` owns the head-unit runtime, menu behavior, WebM OEL state, Chromium live audio capture, route state, and visualizer logic.
 - `Themes/PioneerVFD/user.css` owns the chrome body, LCD/OEL styling, RGB tint variables, app-wide Spotify styling, route-specific layout, and performance gates.
 - `Themes/PioneerVFD/color.ini` defines the `PioneerVFD` Spicetify color scheme.